-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 Jackie Peterson maintained that her son was innocent until her death in 2013.

-In a December 2007 interview with the Modesto Bee, Sharon Rocha reflected on what it would be like to be in the opposite shoes in this situation.
+In a December 2007 interview with the Modesto Bee, Sharon Rocha reflected on what it would be like to be a member of Scott's family in this situation.
 But only momentarily.

 "If it was my child, that would be extremely difficult to deal with," she acknowledged.
 "But he's not my child.
 He murdered my child.
 So as far as I'm concerned, he's where he needs to be."

-"I miss everything about [Laci]," Rocha said.
+"I miss everything about [Laci]," Sharon said.
 "It just changes your life totally and completely.
 There is nothing about my life that is like it was before.
 Even though it's been almost five years, it still feels as though it was just yesterday.
 It changes, but it doesn't go away.
 There are many times that it seems like forever since I've seen Laci.
 I've gone through a day and think, 'Wow, I finally didn't cry today.'
 But it wasn't that I didn't think about her, because I always do.
 There is always something that makes me think about Laci."

-Scott Peterson has been on death row at San Quentin State Prison since 2005.
-No one has been executed in California since 2006.